surbhigoel191/react-webpage/README.md

 npm install react-multi-carousel --save
 ```

-3. Finally, run the command `npm run` and project will open automatically in your [web browser](http://localhost:3000/react-webpage/).
+3. Finally, run the command `npm start` and project will open automatically in your [web browser](http://localhost:3000/react-webpage/).